 At work, you have to go to a lot of meetings, but you don't think they're useful.
-Now you're at home and are chatting with your friend.
-She asks how you're doing and you want to complain about work.
-You type:
+Now you're at home and are chatting with your friend online.
+She asks how you're doing, so you type this venting your frustrations.

 I was stuck in pointless meetings all day.

 Join PhraseMix Premium or sign in to listen to this lesson and 1,906 others!

 When you have a meeting for work, it's rude to leave before the meeting is finished.
 So you have to stay there for the entire meeting.
 To be "stuck in" a meeting means to be required to stay, even though you'd rather leave.

 You can use this phrase as an excuse for why you were late for something:

 Sorry, I've been stuck in meetings all afternoon.

 When you don't think that something has a meaning or a purpose, you can call it "pointless".